William-Rohm/MailSimUserGuide/README.md

 ```
        MailSim TestSequence.xml
 ```
-5. The sequence’s process messages are displayed in the command window, and also saved to log files – see [Debugging output].
+5. The sequence’s process messages are displayed in the command window, and also saved to log files – see [Debugging output](#debugging-output).

 ## MailSim operations